Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 What do donations buy?

 Feeding Brookings is run by volunteers.
 Nearly all of your donation will be spent on food.
-We buy bananas and toilet paper every week.
-Through Feeding America, we can purchase food such as apples and hamburger at special low prices, so we can make a dollar go faster than at a grocery store.
-Other items we may purchase include tortillas, cereal, laundry detergent, and hygiene items.
+We buy bananas, milk coupons, and eggs every week.
+Through Feeding America, we can purchase food such as apples and hamburger at special low prices, so we can make a dollar go further than at a grocery store.
+We regularly purchase toilet paper and other hygiene items.

-Feeding Brookings is a United Way sponsored organization and an equal opportunity provider.
+Feeding Brookings is an equal opportunity provider.
+For the longer non-discrimination statement, click here.